 For this weekend’s lineup, here’s your guide.

-Discover Atlanta’s Landmarks
+Discover Atlanta’s Black Cultural Events

 This article updates weekly with brand new things to do in Atlanta for the weekend, so feel free to bookmark it for next weekend.